-- STEAM Challenge: The challenge can be done individually or in groups.
-Smaller groups are recommended.
-If students are working with others, have students sketch their own designs first.
-Then, have them share designs in groups and choose one together. - Testing Days: Model for students how to launch airplanes.
-Hold them from the bottom at shoulder height.
-Move your arm forward and release it.
+- Safety Note: Remind students to be careful when using heat sources. - STEAM Challenge: The challenge can be done individually or in groups.
+Students working in groups should sketch their own designs first.
+Then, have them share designs in groups and choose one together.